AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/creating_vector_field_effects.md

 ## Applying vector fields to game objects

-Currently in Stingray, you can make your vector fields apply to particle effects or to dynamic physical actors.
+Currently in {{ProductName}}, you can make your vector fields apply to particle effects or to dynamic physical actors.

 ### Applying vector fields to particle effects